amitsaha/amitsaha.github.io/content/managing-aws-lambda-functions-terraform.md

 One straight forward, no fuss approach is to use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/lambda/index.html).
-The main problem I think with this approach and using any of the serverless tools and frameworks out there like `apex`, `serverless` or `zappa` out there is that they treat the infrastructure of your lambda functions as islands, rather than being part of your broader AWS infrastructure.
+The main problem I think with this approach and using any of the serverless tools and frameworks out there like `apex`, `serverless` or `zappa` is that they treat the infrastructure of your lambda functions as islands, rather than being part of your broader AWS infrastructure.
 The same S3 bucket's contents which you want your lambda function to be triggered in reaction to changes in may be the bucket some other non-lambda application writes to.
 You want to run your lambda function in the same VPC as your database RDS instance.
 Needless to say,